Apse Transfiguration, St. Bartholomew's Church,1929, mosaics

 Pulpit, St. Bartholomew's Church, 1925, detail on right; photo: James Salzano

 Lee Oscar Lawrie (1877 – 1963) was one of the United States' foremost architectural sculptors and a key figure in the American art scene preceding World War II.
 Over his long career of more than 300 commissions, Lawrie's style evolved through Modern Gothic, to Beaux-Arts Classicism and finally into Moderne or Art Deco.
-He began working with Goodhue in 1895, his specialization in architectural sculpture complemented Goodhue’s early Gothic revival designs.
+He began working with Bertram Goodhue in 1895, his architectural sculpture complementing Goodhue’s early Neo-Gothic designs.

-Many of his architectural sculptures can be found in the chapel at West Point; the National Academy of Sciences in Washington, D.C.; the Nebraska State Capitol; the Los Angeles Public Library; St. Bartholomew's Episcopal Church in New York; and Rockefeller Chapel at the University of Chicago.
-He completed numerous pieces in Washington, D.C., including the bronze doors of the John Adams Building of the Library of Congress, the Basilica of the National Shrine of the Immaculate Conception south entrance portal, and the interior sculpture of George Washington at the National Cathedral.
+In addition to the Pulpit and Lectern at St. Bartholomew's, Lawrie's architectural sculptures can be found in the West Point Chapel; the Nebraska State Capitol; the Los Angeles Public Library; the Rockefeller Chapel at the University of Chicago; and the National Academy of Sciences in Washington, D.C.
+In the nation's capital, he completed numerous pieces including the bronze doors of the John Adams Building of the Library of Congress, the south entrance portal of the Basilica of the National Shrine of the Immaculate Conception south entrance portal, and the sculpture of George Washington at the National Cathedral.

 Artists / Artisans